FirstKlaas/neobee/documentation/source/mqtt.rst

 ------

 When the board connects to the mqtt server it publishes a messagewith the topic `/neobee/hive/connect`.
-The payload contains the data as described above.
+The payload contains the MAC address [6 bytes], the IP [4 bytes] and the name [20 bytes] of the board.

 Everytime a measurement is triggered, a message with the topic `/neobee/hive/rawdata` is send.
 The payload contains the data as desribed above.